philippines69/carlcastroarchives/_posts/2022-07-12-the-thing-people-take-for-granted-the-most.md

 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/996463792986804304/Minimalist_Simple_Motivational_Quote_Instagram_Post.jpg" alt="Overused" style="width:600px;"> <figcaption>A motivational quote that's frankly quite overused</figcaption> </figure>

 Maybe there's a reason why the quote above is so overused.
 Maybe all those 'motivational speakers' were right and maybe they were onto something.

-What I just said was pretty cliche but naaaaahh enlightenment is such a rare experience so I'd rather make the most out of it.
+What I just said was pretty cliche but naaaaahh enlightenment is such a rare experience so I'd rather **make the most out of it**.
 Bye👋